×

 Knowing God in this way doesn’t mean you will always emotionally feel close to God.
 Feelings come and go.
 Life is not always happy.

 Oddly enough, people will tell you that they became most certain of God’s love when they were in the most dire of circumstances.
-Someone put it this way, “When all of you have to count on is God, you’ll find that he is enough.”
+Someone put it this way, “When all you have to count on is God, you’ll find that he is enough.”

 The choice is ours, whether to go through life apart from God or with him.